rishikeshjadhav/azure-provision-service-bus/README.md

 ## Usage

 #### For provisioning Queue, Topic and Subscriptions
-Run the utility using Visual Studio and answer the questions for provisioning the componennt
+Run the utility using Visual Studio and answer the questions for provisioning the component

 #### For provisioning Subscription with filtering capability
 Provide the SQL Filter expression for the subscription filter, few examples of SQL Filter expressions are,